Sega development studios: 2018–present

 The COVID-19 pandemic caused Sega to restructure their arcade business and place some of its developers onto console and smartphone games.

 Sega plans to release "Super Game", a framework of game development that has the following requirements: online, IP utilization, multi-platform, multi-language, simultaneous worldwide release and AAA.
-According to Sega Sammy CEO Haruki Satomi, Lost Judgment and Phantasy Star Online 2: New Genesis are first steps into fullfilling this framework.
-Additionally this Super Game development team will be a hybrid of developers that were previously involved in console, mobile and arcade games that eventually will add up to several hundred people.
-Unreal Engine 5 will be used, with Unreal Engine 4 already being used prior by other development teams.
-First by the arcade divisions, and then Ryu Ga Gotoku Studio with its remake of Like A Dragon: Ishin!.
-In terms of IP utilzation it is planned to resurrect past IP for these projects.
-Virtua Fighter 5: Ultimate Showdown and the 2019 Sakura Wars game are examples of this.
+According to Sega Sammy CEO Haruki Satomi, Lost Judgment and Phantasy Star Online 2: New Genesis are first steps into fulfilling this framework.
+Additionally, this Super Game development team will be a hybrid of developers that were previously involved in console, mobile and arcade games that eventually will add up to several hundred people.
+Unreal Engine 5 will be used, with Unreal Engine 4 already utilized other development teams.
+The latter was first used by the arcade divisions during the late 2010s on Sega World Drivers Championship and House of the Dead: Scarlet Dawn, and then Ryu Ga Gotoku Studio with its remake of Like A Dragon: Ishin!.
+Sega plans to resurrect past examples of IP for these projects, with Virtua Fighter 5: Ultimate Showdown an early example.
+The first game of this category is scheduled to release by the fiscal year of 2026.
+The name Super Game was chosen to differentiate it from the Metaverse.

+Of the four development divisions, the 3rd is confirmed to be developing these titles, with over 600 employees who have experience developing GaaS type titles, including Phantasy Star Online 2 as well as various mobile and arcade games.
+Division 1 and 2 are mainly focused on developing the Like a Dragon and Sonic the Hedgehog games, respectively, with additional capacity for other series' releases such as Virtua Fighter, Super Monkey Ball, Puyo Puyo, and RPGs, while Division 4 focuses on mobile.
+Division 2 is also overseeing the development of smaller outsourced projects utilizing Sega IP, including Shinobi: Art of Vengance by Lizardcube, which has had guidance from veteran Sakura Wars and Sangokushi Taisen developer Toru Ohara.

+A secondary development base called Sega Sapporo Studio was established in 2021.

 Nagoshi and Daisuke Sato left Ryu Ga Gotoku Studio in 2021.